 Year 5 is the beginning of Upper Key Stage 2 and we will be concentrating on honing our writing and mathematical skills in readiness for Year 6.
-The pupils have a chance to really bond and get to know each other as a whole year group when we go away for our exciting residential trip to Dorset, in the summer term.
-Find out what we will be up to each term by clicking the links at the bottom of this page throughout the coming year.
+The pupils have a chance to really bond when we go away for our exciting residential trip in the summer term.

 Regular reading is still highly important in Year 5 so please do continue to hear your child read as well as encourage them to read for pleasure independently.
 All children are expected to read regularly at home and record in their reading records.
 Year 5 pupils need to develop their inference and deduction skills so asking them questions about what they have read will really support them.